-However, unlike in previous years, in 2018 employers may no longer claim the business deduction for qualified mass transit and parking benefits unless it’s necessary for ensuring the safety of an employee.
+Starting in 2018, employers may no longer claim the business deduction for qualified mass transit and parking benefits unless the benefit is necessary for ensuring the safety of an employee.
 Employees can continue to enjoy the pre-tax benefit through employer-sponsored benefit accounts.

 “The legislation suspends the exclusion from gross income and wages for qualified bicycle commuting reimbursements for taxable years beginning after Dec.
 31, 2017 and before Jan.
 1, 2026.
 This means that employer reimbursements for bicycle commuting expenses are taxable and subject to payroll taxes and income tax withholding.”